Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 Auvillar (Stage 4: Cahors to Eauze)

-Admire the beautiful stone and timbered buildings clustered around the covered halle in the middle of Auvillar, then head over to the remains of the château where you’ll enjoy stunning views of the GR 65 path as it passes through Espalais.
+The beautiful Halle Circulaire surrounded by a stone and timbered arcade in the centre of Auvillar is one of the best-known landmarks along the Chemin de Saint-Jacques.
+Join other walkers resting in the cool shade under its wide roof, then head over to the remains of the château where you’ll enjoy stunning views of the GR 65 path as it passes through Espalais.

 La Romieu (Stage 4: Cahors to Eauze)